idvorkin/idvorkin.github.io/_d/SustainableWork.md

 <!-- Why?
 On your death bed -->

-Imagine being on your deathbed, having one of your final conversations with your grown up child.
-Feel your shoulders tense as you describe your regrets.
+Imagine being on your deathbed, having one of your last conversations with your child.
 Do you want to be saying "I wish I spent less time at work ", "I wish I spent more time with my family", "I wish I made time to take care of my health"?

 I don't, and I bet you don't either.

 The people I want to work with value a culture encouraging them to balance their family, health, hobbies and work - aka work life balance.
 For a culture to be real, the leadership team needs walk the talk, and I'll describe how I role model work life balance, and the mechanisms I put in place to encourage balance in my teams.

-In future posts, I'll describe how leaders can build a culture of work life balance into organizations that haven't embraced it yet.

 ### How do I model work life balance

-Organizations reflect their leaders, and I try my best to model work life balance.
-Here are some of my personal behaviors:
+Organizations reflect their leaders, and I strive to model work life balance.

 **I leave at 4 pm, 4 days a week** My watch alarm goes off every day at 3:45pm, reminding me to wrap up for the day.
 It goes off a second time at 4:05, at which point I drop what I'm doing, grab my bag, and leave.
 I do this 4 days a week like clockwork.
 One day a week I'll stay late, usually with an open schedule.
 I do this because many people prefer to socialize around 4-6, and I want to be around for that - aka happy hour!

+*(FEEDBACK: Any concern that it sounds like I'm abandoning my team if they need help after 4?)*

 **I don't work evenings and weekends** I love my job when it's going well, and I have a huge sense of responsibility when it's going poorly.
 If I don't force myself to stop working, I won't.
 Thus, I have a simple rule which I stick to most of the time - don't work evening and weekends.
 There are exceptions when I want/need to work an evening or weekend, when that happens I'm religious about using delayed send to avoid my employees getting mails from me out of business hours.

 **I don't have work e-mail on my phone** When I say I don't work on evenings and weekends I mean I don't work evenings and weekends and e-mail is work.
 If I had work e-mail on my phone I'd check it when I'm idle, so I can't have work e-mail from my phone.
 I do have chime (aka Skype/Slack/Teams)) in case something is urgent and folks want to get a hold of me.
+*(FEEDBACK: Any concern that it sounds like I'm abandoning my team if they need help after 4?)*

 **I proudly go to kids events during the day** My daughter is 4, the highlight of her life is her "ballet recital" it's the 3rd Wednesday every 4 months @ 11am.
 I won't miss it for the world.